don-ferris/NetCanvas/documentation/GENUS.md

 5. Secure by default.
 6. Explain every recommendation.
 7. Never require networking expertise.
-8. Always reward curiosity.
-9. Preview before deployment.
+8. Preview before deployment.
-10. The network—not the hardware—is the primary object.
+9. The network—not the hardware—is the primary object.